bilgind17/house-prices-prediction-LGBM/README.md

 ## Results

 The model is trained on the dataset and tested on the test dataset.
-The results are shown demo with Streamlit below:
+The results are shown with Streamlit below:

 [Streamlit Demo](https://share.streamlit.io/uzunb/house-prices-prediction-lgbm/main/main.py)

-## Contributions

-* Batuhan UZUN